CAILA: Concept-Aware Intra-Layer Adapters for Compositional Zero-Shot Learning: Introduction

-Recent advances in large-scale Vision-Language Pre-training (VLP) models \cite{radford2021learning,li2021align,jia2021scaling} have greatly expanded the number of image-text pairs that a model can learn from.
-Therefore, VLP models have strong generalization ability and are suitable for CZSL tasks.
-However, prompt-tuning methods \cite{nayak2023learning,zhou2022conditional,zhou2022learning} only learn trainable prompts, while CLIP-Adapter \cite{gao2021clip} only adds external modules at the end of CLIP.
-Neither of them touches the CLIP encoder and all leave CLIP as a frozen black box model.
-Nayak~\etal\cite{nayak2023learning} show that fully fine-tuning CLIP leads to poor performance on CZSL due to overfitting to the training data.
-We argue that it is challenging to effectively leverage the knowledge from CLIP without modifying its internal structure.
-Therefore, a feasible CLIP-based CZSL should: i) be capable of extracting concept-specific features related to both compositions and individual primitives; ii) have task-specific architectural designs to accommodate the needs of CZSL.
+More specifically, to adapt VLP models for CZSL, some researchers apply prompt-tuning \cite{nayak2023learning,zhou2022conditional,zhou2022learning} or fine-tune the model with extra adaptation layers \cite{gao2021clip} on the top of CLIP.
+However, prompt-tuning methods, depicted in Figure~\ref{fig:teaser}(a), only learn trainable prompts, while CLIP-Adapter, shown in Figure~\ref{fig:teaser}(b), only adds external modules outside CLIP.
+Both strategies abstain from altering the fundamental CLIP encoder, consequently retaining CLIP as a static black box.
+Nayak \textit{et al.} \cite{nayak2023learning} have shown that exhaustively fine-tuning CLIP falls short of attaining practicable performance.
+Thus, we argue that properly optimizing features across layers through a task-specific design is critical to effectively harnessing the knowledge embedded in CLIP.
+A feasible CLIP-based CZSL should: i) have task-specific designs for CZSL; ii) be capable of extracting concept-specific features related to compositions and individual primitives.

-As discussed in \cite{houlsby2019parameter}, on NLP benchmarks, a frozen transformer backbone with trainable adapters can achieve comparable performance with the fully fine-tuned model, while only $\sim$5\% parameters are trained.
-These features make adapters a good candidate for CZSL as they can transfer the knowledge from CLIP while avoiding strong training biases.
-Furthermore, as adapters are light-weight modules, it is practical to leverage multiple adapters for different concepts.
-Thus, in this paper, we propose \textbf{\ours}, \textbf{C}oncept-\textbf{A}ware \textbf{I}ntra-\textbf{L}ayer \textbf{A}dapters, which are integrated inside the CLIP model, and improve model generalizability.